 You can see below that BIM coordination goes beyond modelling.
 It also includes information and construction management responsibilities.
 Model coordination is only a small part of the process.
 BIM Managers also have a role to play in guiding their project teams to ensure that all parts of a project are being managed.

 Decision Model Coordination

 Under design model authoring coordination, I include tasks that leverage model 3D geometry to facilitate communication and decision-making.
 3D models, for example, can aid design planning, scheduling, as well as trade coordination.

-As a side note, I usually do not put model management and maintenance under BIM coordination.
-To me, these are best practices that all stakeholders in a production setting are ultimately responsible for in order to ensure a well-maintained production environment.
+For me, model management and maintenance are best practices that all stakeholders in a production setting are ultimately responsible for in order to ensure a well-maintained production environment.
 These tasks don’t really count as BIM.

-You’ll find below some design model authoring coordination uses that can improve efficiency and cost savings by fostering better-informed decision-making:
+You’ll find below some design model authoring coordination uses which can improve efficiency and cost savings by fostering better-informed decision-making below:

 - Study models for reviewing difficult space allocation and impacted trades

 - Model scenarios for model planning and coordination

 - Milestone plans to identify tasks for deliverable completion